nesrinechaouani/manara_aws_project1/README.md

 The PHP application (`index.php`) deployed on EC2:

-- Connects to the RDS database.
+- Connects to the RDS database using credentials from Secrets Manager.
 - Creates a `visitors` table if it does not exist.
 - Logs each page visit.
-- Displays the total number of visits and the hostname of the serving EC2 instance.
+- Displays total visits and the hostname of the serving EC2 instance.

-This allows you to **test load balancing**, as multiple instances behind the ALB increment the visitor count separately.
+This allows you to **observe load balancing**, as multiple EC2 instances increment visitor counts independently.

----

-### Local Testing (Optional)

-You can run the PHP app locally for quick testing:
+You can optionally run the PHP app locally for quick testing:

 ```bash
 php -S localhost:8080 -t app/